FOOD SAFETY & SUSTAINABILITY

 We have taken measures throughout all segments of business, our farms, our packing facilities, and our marketing department – to upgrade our equipment when appropriate, to produce necessary results with less energy consumption.
 We employ state-of-the-art, high capacity packing machinery that packs more volume in less time, with less energy.
 For example our introduction of Variable Frequency Drive controllers has made a huge impact on the start-up energy load usage on all of our electric motors.
 We continually seek and pursue new ways to increase our energy efficiency.
 We see this not only as benefit to ourselves financially and temporally, but also as an environmental effort that is very important to us as a company who relies on the land.

 As producers and distributers of food, we feel a deep responsibility to help those who can not provide for themselves.
-That is why we donate 2% of our profits to multiple organizations:
+We donate to the listed organizations below:

 - AMERICAN RED CROSS